Ohio Arrest Search

+According to Ohio Rev. Code section 2935.01, an arrest occurs when a law enforcement officer takes a person into custody for an alleged crime.
 While arrests do not necessarily translate into convictions, arrest records are typically included in the arrestee's Ohio criminal records.
 Arrest records are especially important for employers conducting background checks, as they can provide information about an applicant's criminal history.
-Hence, per Ohio state statutes, an arrest record may be made available to interested and eligible members of the public upon request.
+Hence, per Ohio state statutes, an arrest record may be made available to eligible members of the public upon request.

-Typically Ohio arrest records feature the following:
+Typically, Ohio arrest records feature the following:

 - The name of the person arrested